 While this observational study had enough variation in childhood adversity to explore the research question, exploratory subgroup analyses were limited by the small number of patients that scored as severe on one or more subscales for childhood adversity.
+Mean differences and confidence intervals for post-opioid liking and feeling good were not comparable to the previous study.
 Curvilinear effects of childhood adversity have been reported for related areas of research, for example when assessing stress-related resilience: Primates exposed to some early adversity demonstrate greater indications of stress resilience compared to primates with either none or high levels of early adversity (42).
 Observational work in humans similarly report that children who experience some adversity demonstrate lower biological markers of stress reactivity than children with none or high adversity (43), and some adversity has been linked to better adult quality of life (44).
 A large amount of evidence supporting a ‘dose-like’ cumulative effect of childhood adversity for poor physical and mental health outcomes has also been reported however (45, 46).

 Similar to the previous study, the current sample varied on other important characteristics associated with childhood adversity that may be relevant to subjective drug effects, including loneliness, socioeconomic status, and mental health, all of which are known risk factors associated with persistent opioid use (47-49).
 The findings support a linear relationship between childhood adversity scores and these health-related measures.
 Exploratory correlations indicated the potential importance of loneliness and anxiety on subjective opioid effects; future research should aim to better understand and address the impacts of these factors.
 The lack of significant association between childhood adversity with problematic alcohol and other drug use could be due to low levels of use overall in this patient sample.
 Scores for hazardous alcohol use using the AUDIT in the current sample were almost two points lower than the Norwegian general population-based sample for that age group (an average of 4.5 for people aged 36-55 (50)), however drug use scores by the DUDIT were in line with the Swedish findings from the general population (3% scoring >2) (26).